 Certifying products destined for the feed supply chain against the GMP+, FAMI QS and EFISC schemes improves market access, prices and demonstrates commitment to feed safety.
 As well as food companies joining the feed supply chain, there has also been a noticeable increase in the number of trade companies becoming feed processors – again, we see business diversifying to optimize profitability.

-Supporting the drive towards better quality, and increasing access to feed markets, we are accredited to deliver certification against FAMI-QS, EFISC and GMP+ feed schemes.
+Supporting the drive towards better quality, and increasing access to feed markets, we can deliver certification against the FAMI-QS, EFISC and GMP+ feed schemes.
 With a network of 75 auditors across 60 countries we offer a genuinely worldwide service.

 Working with SGS gives you access to the widest range of complimentary services, including non-GMO certification, which is of particular importance to the feed supply chain as many regulations ban products that may contain GMO.
 As an independent third party, we assess and confirm that food and pet food manufacturers have management system in place to ensure that product is free from GMO contamination.